polarityio/slack/README.md

 The Polarity Slack Integration allows you to ***Send Messages to Channels in Slack*** directly from the Overlay , and ***Search Entities in Slack Channel Messages*** for all entity types.

+You can even search any string and not just standard entity type via the integration by typing `slack: <my-custom-search-here>` in the overlay search bar.

 > ***NOTE:*** You must go through the process of creating your `Polarity Slack App` in your Slack instance.
 Instructions on how to do this can be found in the [**Polarity App Installation Guide**](./AddSlackAppToWorkspace.md).

 To learn more about Slack, visit the [official website](https://slack.com/).